olafmoriarty/budsjettapp/README.md

 ### If there's time for it before launch, maybe later
 - [ ] Custom "Install app to device" button
 - [ ] Add splash screen or something to inform user that a new service worker is available and that they can update the app to start using the new version
+- [ ] Reorganize CSS to prevent render-blocking

 ### Crazy unrealistic wishlist
 - [ ] Allow user to upload photos of receipts